 The Danes once roamed half the world over, trading, buying and brining back goods from far-flung countries east and west – from the riotous colours of Constantinople to the white windswept straits of Greenland.
-And now, cheerfully settled in to a more peaceful kind of life, Denmark is known as the happiest place on earth.
+And now, cheerfully settled in to a more peaceful kind of life filled with hygge, Denmark is known as the happiest place on earth.

 This predominantly flat, large-skied land boasts incredible coastlines and abundance in nature; from the ancient heaths, fjord and peat bogs (where ancient bodies are known to turn up) of Jutland’s west stretch, to the Lammefjord area just north of Copenhagen, with roads that are gentle and meandering, and fields painted with yellow rapeseed flowers, there is a definite sense of the ancient in the air.